ma-chengyuan/just-latex/README.md

 ## Limitations

-* Dvisvgm converts texts in PDF to SVG paths, so texts in rendered fragments are not selectable or copyable.
-Also this makes the resulting SVG files huge.
-With compression this program adds less than 100 KB to the generated HTML for a typical Markdown document (such as a blog post). (**This problem is being worked on**)
+* Texts in rendered fragments are not selectable or copyable for a variety of reasons. **This problem is being worked on.**

+* Generated SVG files can be huge, though with compression this program adds less than 100 KB to the generated HTML for a typical Markdown document (such as a blog post). **This problem is being worked on.**

 * TeX is slow, so is dvisvgm.
 Although the program itself runs quite fast converting a document still takes around 1 sec.